Youthazmit1/Breeze/README.md

 1. Remove native script and visual script
 1. Simplify the documentation
-1. translate everything to the user's native language, **Including the programming language**

 ## The Language
 Like in the _"Things to change"_.
 The syntax would be changed, but mostly just different word choices.